-My French Press (which is green, naturally) has a frame which is not made out of metal, meaning I can fill it with water and put it (minus the metal plunger) in the microwave to heat up the water.
+My French Press has a frame which is not made out of metal, meaning I can fill it with water and put it (minus the metal plunger) in the microwave to heat up the water.
 Seriously, taking out the step of heating the water separately and pouring it in has changed my mornings forever.
 You can find it here:

 It holds 8 cups of water, so I typically use 4 tablespoons of the Thai Iced Tea mix to brew mine to my liking.
 You can absolutely use more more less depending on how strongly you take your tea.

 I simply fill my press with water, add in 4 tablespoons of sugar, then heat in the microwave until boiling.
 I stir to make sure the sugar has dissolved, then add in the Thai Iced Tea mix.
 I let it set for about 10 minutes or so, then stir with a wooden spoon and press down the plunger to separate the solids from the liquids.
 I’ll place my French press directly into the fridge and let it cool.
 When I’m ready for some tea, I just pour it directly over ice and then splash in some half-and-half to achieve that creamy taste and beautiful look that Thai Iced Tea is famous for.

 Here’s the recipe!

 - 8 c. water

 - 1 to 1 1/2 c. half-and-half